kennyderek/ROS_bots/README.md

   For python 3.5, the print statements in the code will need to be changed to include parenthesis.
   Print statements are located in observer.py and runner.py in the scripts folder.

--create a catkin_ws if one is not already created (I used ROS kinetic) (follow instructions here: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)
+- create a catkin_ws if one is not already created (I used ROS kinetic) (follow instructions here: http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment)

--in the src folder of your workspace, enter 'git clone https://github.com/kennyderek/ROS_bots.git' on terminal
+- in the src folder of your workspace, enter 'git clone https://github.com/kennyderek/ROS_bots.git' on terminal

--in catkin_ws, enter 'source devel/build'
+- in catkin_ws, enter 'source devel/build'

 How to run:

 we will now need 3 different terminal tabs to run the Runner/Observer nodes
-    first terminal:
+- first terminal:
     --> roscore
-    second terminal:
+- second terminal:
     --> rosrun jetbrains_task runner.py         (if you just wish to run one bot) OR
     --> rosrun jetbrains_task runner.py _numbots:=100        (creates 100 bots to keep track of.
-Can change number as desired) third terminal:
+Can change number as desired)
+- third terminal:
     --> rosrun jetbrains_task observer.py

 In the runner.py terminal you will see: